In this section, you will find our aid availability and sources of funding.

 All financial aid eligibility is reviewed for academic progress after each enrollment period.
 A student must be making academic progress toward the completion of his or her program to continue receiving financial aid funds.
-Students who feel they must drop a course or withdraw from school should contact the Financial Aid Office before completing paperwork for dropping/withdrawing to know the financial aid implications of their actions.
+Students who feel they must drop a course or withdraw from school should contact the financial aid before completing paperwork for dropping/withdrawing to know the financial aid implications of their actions.

 Attendance in classes is mandatory for receiving financial aid payments.
 Students should inform instructors when returning to class after missing a session.
 The financial aid of students reported by an instructor as not attending will be reduced to reflect the enrollment status for only those classes attended.